 Marble Queens would love a humid environment.
 You may spray some water once in a while to increase humidity.
 Golden Pothos, on the other hand, are not so demanding.

 Marble Queen loves being root-bound.
 And since they don’t grow fast, it would be best to plant them in a small pot.
 Golden Pothos grow pretty fast; better to plant them in medium to large-sized pots.

 You might want to prune your Marble Queen to keep them full and bushy.
 However, Golden Pothos trail handsomely, so it will not require any pruning unless you see unhealthy growth.

-Did you know that you don’t require seeds to propagate both of these beauties?
+Did you know you don’t require seeds to propagate these beauties?
 You can easily cut a few centimeters of their stem and place them in water.
 Now, there you have a baby Marble Queen!

 To find out more about propagating Pothos in water, please read the following article: How long does it take for Pothos to root in water?

 Did You Know?

 - There are only one natural species of Pothos called Epipremnum Aureum.
 Rest are merely the cultivars developed by horticulturalists.

 - In some countries, Epipremnum aureum is also commonly known as Scindapsus aureus, Rhaphidophora Area, or Epipremnum pinnatum.

 - More than 12 types of Pothos have ornamental values.
 Their popularity is increasing day by day!